ULTRA RARE, Likely Unique 20" World's Columbian Moorish Palace Poster

 I kept this on display in my office for years, then sold it to the late Ed Pritts, a good friend and a longtime customer.
 Then just over a year ago shortly after Ed's passing I went from Seattle to Cleveland to bid on a whole lot of items from Ed's collection.
 I spent roughly $12,000 and if I had more to spend, I would've done so in a heartbeat--every penny!
 I came away with perhaps the finest group of Columbiana ever in just a long day attending the auction in person.

 Buying it back from Ed's estate cost me many times what I originally paid.
 If my memory is correct, I purchased this and a flyer for a Japanese performance at the fair for about $25+ each.
 When I look back at mail order catalogs (such as from Superior Stamp & Coin, Chuck Kirtley and others) I'm thrilled that I became a major WCE player when prices were so ridiculously low.
 Perspective should be the key word.
 Yes, I bought many such item for $10-$50 that are now $500-$1,000.
-Of course, a $1.4 million house in Seattle today was $25,000 in 1975, so we shouldn't dwell on the many things we missed or couldn't afford. ***
+Of course, a $1.4 million house in Seattle today was $25,000 in 1975.....times have changed. ,

 I don't believe the small tear at the top, which doesn't impact any of the text, detracts.
 I realize that a tall and narrow piece such as this requires some creativity to get it ready to display.
 I could see it displayed alone with just the right matte and frame; or one might go out on a limb and create a subtle collage with a couple other Moorish Palace items--brochure, ticket, or......?

-This Moorish Palace poster is indeed the only one I have ever seen since I discovered the Columbian Expo shortly after the house purchase.
+This Moorish Palace poster is indeed the only one I have ever seen since I discovered the Columbian Expo 45+ years ago.
 Today's price is very modest for the unique and quite wonderful poster.
 Large posters and paper items rarely survived and prices reflect their rarity.
-I am sure everyone reading this is well aware of the popular water color with the Ferris Wheel in the center.
-That specific artwork was used on many 1893 pieces, by far the most famous being the large poster often reprinted; if you have $25,000 you could purchase one of the 2 or 3 known originals in the marketplace.
+I am sure everyone reading this is well aware of the popular water color poster with the Ferris Wheel in the center.
+That specific artwork was used on many 1893 pieces, by far the most famous being the large poster often reprinted; if you have $25,000 you could purchase one of the 2 or 3 known originals in the marketplace today.